jharwell/sierra/docs/src/matrix.rst

 SIERRA supports multiple HPC environments for execution of experiments in on HPC hardware (see :doc:`/src/exec_env/hpc`) and on real robots (see :doc:`/src/exec_env/robot`).
-If your desired execution environment is not listed, see the :ref:`ln-sierra-tutorials` for how to add it via a plugin.
+If your desired execution environment is not listed, see the :ref:`tutorials` for how to add it via a plugin.

 .. list-table::
    :header-rows: 1